simuxakadiscgolfgod/Space-Weather/README.md

 ## 3-day Forecast
 ```
 :Product: 3-Day Forecast
-:Issued: 2024 Feb 13 0030 UTC
+:Issued: 2024 Feb 15 0030 UTC
 # Prepared by the U.S. Dept. of Commerce, NOAA, Space Weather Prediction Center
 #
 A. NOAA Geomagnetic Activity Observation and Forecast

-The greatest observed 3 hr Kp over the past 24 hours was 2 (below NOAA
+The greatest observed 3 hr Kp over the past 24 hours was 3 (below NOAA
 Scale levels).
-The greatest expected 3 hr Kp for Feb 13-Feb 15 2024 is 6.00 (NOAA Scale
+The greatest expected 3 hr Kp for Feb 15-Feb 17 2024 is 3.00 (below NOAA
-G2).
+Scale levels).

-NOAA Kp index breakdown Feb 13-Feb 15 2024
+NOAA Kp index breakdown Feb 15-Feb 17 2024

-             Feb 13       Feb 14       Feb 15
+             Feb 15       Feb 16       Feb 17
-00-03UT       3.67         4.67 (G1)    2.33
-03-06UT       4.00         4.67 (G1)    2.33
-06-09UT       6.00 (G2)    4.33         2.00
-09-12UT       5.67 (G2)    4.00         2.00
+00-03UT       3.00         1.67         1.67
+03-06UT       2.67         1.33         1.33
+06-09UT       2.33         1.33         1.33
+09-12UT       2.67         1.33         1.33
-12-15UT       4.67 (G1)    3.33         2.00
+12-15UT       2.00         1.33         1.33
-15-18UT       4.33         2.67         2.00
+15-18UT       1.33         1.33         1.33
-18-21UT       3.33         2.67         2.00
+18-21UT       2.00         1.67         1.67
-21-00UT       4.33         2.67         2.00

-Rationale: G2 (Moderate) geomagnetic storming is likely on 13 Feb with
-the potential arrival of multiple CMEs.
-G1 (Minor) geomagnetic storming
-is likely on 14 Feb as CME effects continue.
-Quiet to unsettled
-conditions are expected to return by 15 Feb as an ambient-like
-environment begins to prevail.
+21-00UT       2.33         1.67         1.67

+Rationale: No G1 (Minor) or greater geomagnetic storms are expected.
+No
+significant transient or recurrent solar wind features are forecast.

 B. NOAA Solar Radiation Activity Observation and Forecast

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was
 above S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Feb 13-Feb 15 2024
+Solar Radiation Storm Forecast for Feb 15-Feb 17 2024

-              Feb 13  Feb 14  Feb 15
+              Feb 15  Feb 16  Feb 17
-S1 or greater   99%     50%     25%
+S1 or greater   75%     15%      5%

-Rationale: S1 (Minor) solar radiation storm levels are expected, with S2
+Rationale:  S1 (Minor) solar radiation storm levels are expected for the
-(Moderate) levels being likely, on 13 Feb.
-Probabilities for a solar
+early part of 15 Feb.
+Probabilities for a solar radiation storm decrease
-radiation storm decrease to just a chance on 14 Feb, and begin to
+to just a slight chance for 16 Feb, yet remain relevant given AR 3576s
-decrease further on 15 Feb.
+physical location and event history.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R2 levels were observed over the past 24
+Radio blackouts reaching the R1 levels were observed over the past 24
 hours.
-The largest was at Feb 12 2024 0348 UTC.
+The largest was at Feb 14 2024 0310 UTC.

-Radio Blackout Forecast for Feb 13-Feb 15 2024
+Radio Blackout Forecast for Feb 15-Feb 17 2024

-              Feb 13        Feb 14        Feb 15
+              Feb 15        Feb 16        Feb 17
-R1-R2           75%           75%           75%
+R1-R2           55%           55%           35%
-R3 or greater   25%           25%           25%
+R3 or greater   15%           15%            5%

-Rationale: Solar activity is expected to reach moderate levels with
-occasional M-class flares (R1-2/Minor-Moderate Radio Blackouts), and a
+Rationale: R1-2/Minor-Moderate radio blackouts are likely, with a slight
-chance for isolated X-class flares (R3/Strong Radio Blackouts), through
+chance for an isolated R3/Strong radio blackout event, through 16 Feb.
-15 Feb.
+Radio blackouts are less likely on 17 Feb as AR 3576 rotates off the
+disk.

 ```